SOS Children's Villages: Medical and Social Centres

 SOS Children is the world’s largest orphan charity.
 We directly help over 60,000 children in our family-based SOS Children's Villages in 125 countries around the world.
 We give children who have nothing and no one a family, a home, an education and a future.

-SOS Children also helps more than 750,000 orphaned and vulnerable children and their families in the communities near the villages.
+SOS Children's Villages also helps more than 750,000 orphaned and vulnerable children and their families in the communities near the villages.
 Much of this work is done through SOS Medical Centres and SOS Social Centres.
 Typically, Medical Centres mainly offer medical care to the community managed by a doctor and Social Centres offer a wider range of projects and have nurse led clinics in them.
 The work of the centres meets local needs - helping to strengthen families and to prevent the abandonment of children.

 SOS Medical Centres